-Rapidly Evolving Nonresidential Environment
+Rapidly Evolving Retail and Office Environment

 When the Office of Planning & Zoning had begin this audit in the first quarter of 2020, vacancy rates in the Special Improvement district were ~2.05% of all retail and office spaces8 The economic conditions at that time were extremely favorable.
 In the short time since then, the pandemic related to the spread of COVID-19 has created an environment riddled with uncertainly and economic challenges.
-With that in mind, it would be negligent to not discuss the impact COVID-19 will ultimately have on land use management and zoning.
+With that in mind, it would be negligent not to discuss the impact COVID-19 will ultimately have on land use management and zoning.